Coleus: benefits, dosage, contraindications

 ✪✪✪✪✪

-Preliminary studies show that taking two tablets of a supplement (Kronek) containing 15 mg of forskolin, 200 mg of rutin, 1.5 mg of vitamin B1, and 1.5 mg of vitamin B2 for 7 or 30 days prevents increases of intraocular pressure and reduces intraocular pressure by 10% in patients with glaucoma.
-Another preliminary clinical study on a supplement containing coleus, taken for a year in addition to standard topical treatment, leads to a decrease in intraocular pressure compared to the standard treatment alone in patients with primary open-angle glaucoma.
-One tablet of this supplement contains 150 mg of coleus extract (standardized to 10% forskolin), 100 mg homotaurine, 50 mg L-carnosine, 1.1 mg vitamin B1, 1.4 mg vitamin B2, 1.4 mg vitamin B6, 0.2 mg folic acid, and 150 mg magnesium.
+A preliminary study shows that taking two tablets of a supplement (Kronek) containing 15 mg of forskolin, 200 mg of rutin, 1.5 mg of vitamin B1 and 1.5 mg of vitamin B2 for 7 or 30 days prevents increases in intraocular pressure and reduces intraocular pressure by 10% in patients with glaucoma.
+Another preliminary clinical study of a supplement containing coleus, taken for one year in addition to standard topical treatment, resulted in a decrease in intraocular pressure compared with standard treatment alone in patients with primary open-angle glaucoma.
+One tablet of this supplement contains 150 mg of coleus extract (standardized to 10% forskolin), 100 mg of homotaurine, 50 mg of L-carnosine, 1.1 mg of vitamin B1, 1.4 mg of vitamin B2, 1.4 mg of vitamin B6, 0.2 mg of folic acid, and 150 mg of magnesium.

 Posologie